Douglas Richardson

 Douglas Charles Richardson (born April 16, 1951, Sacramento, California) is an American genealogist, historian, lecturer, and author based in Salt Lake City in Utah.
-He has researched cases involving all periods of American research from colonial to the modern times.
 He has written extensively on the genealogy of medieval English gentry families and English royalty.

 Early life and career

-Richardson was born April 16, 1951 in Sacramento, California to Wayne H. Richardson (1917-2003) and his wife Joan Elizabeth nee Kercheval (1917-1991).
+Richardson was born April 16, 1951, in Sacramento, California, to Wayne H. Richardson (1917-2003) and his wife Joan Elizabeth nee Kercheval (1917-1991).
 He took a B.A. degree in History from the University of California Santa Barbara, and a M.A. degree in History from the University of Wisconsin-Madison.
 As a schoolteacher of American History he held positions at El Reno Junior College, in El Reno, Oklahoma, and at Hillsdale Free Will Baptist College, in Oklahoma City, Oklahoma.

 He was Contributing Editor of The American Genealogist and was formerly a member of the Santa Barbara Genealogical Society and of the Connecticut Society of Genealogists.